aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-to-binary-image-using-otsu-method/_index.md

 ## What is the Otsu Method?
 The Otsu method analyzes the histogram of a grayscale image and selects a threshold that minimizes intra‑class variance, effectively separating foreground (black) from background (white).
 This makes it ideal for creating **black‑white image Java** outputs from OneNote pages.

-## Why Use the Otsu Method Java for Binary Image Conversion?
+## Why use the otsu method java for binary image conversion?
 - **Universal compatibility:** PNG works across browsers, mobile apps, and desktop tools.
 - **Loss‑less compression:** No quality degradation, which is crucial for downstream processing.
 - **OCR‑ready output:** Binary PNGs are the preferred input for most OCR engines, boosting recognition rates.